 Tool of choice: Blink

-Blink is a super-app offering a range of internal communications features.
+Blink is an employee experience app offering a range of internal communications features.
 It provides many of the communication tools we list below in a single, accessible location.

 As a mobile-first employee communication tool, Blink was created with frontline organizations in mind.
 Employees can keep up-to-date with company news — and stay connected to their peers — no matter where they are located on the job.